opengulf/opengulf2.github.io/Aug2021ner_spacy.md

 </figcaption>
 </figure>
 <p>
-We then use the ‘displacy’ library to visualize the NER outputs - view the results in figure 8.
+Then, we use the ‘displacy’ library to visualize the NER outputs - view the results in figure 8.
 </p>

 <figure>